 From Heart attack to Fertilizer: Nitrogen Impact

-However, you can have too much of a good thing: human activities now remove more nitrogen from the atmosphere than all natural processes combined, and much of this nitrogen ends up as a pollutant.
-A particularly serious problem is nitrate pollution from agricultural runoff in ground and surface water supplies, which can not only poison humans and other living creatures drinking polluted waters.Human activities now remove more nitrogen from the atmosphere than all natural processes… Click To Tweet
+However, you can have too much of a good thing.
+In essence, human activities now remove more nitrogen from the atmosphere than all natural processes combined, and much of this nitrogen ends up as a pollutant.
+A particularly serious problem is nitrate pollution from agricultural runoff in ground and surface water supplies, which can not only poison humans and other living creatures drinking polluted waters.Human activities now remove more nitrogen from the atmosphere than all natural processes combined, and much of this nitrogen ends up as a pollutant Click To Tweet

 We join scientists at a floating laboratory in the Indian Ocean, in a narrow shipping lane between Sri Lanka and Singapore.
-We aren’t here to contemplate the view of the water, but rather to contemplate the orange trails of nitrous oxide or NOx we see.
-The scientists are tracking the trails of nitrous oxide and excess ozone across the globe, but because, ironically, of the clarity of the air here, it is easier to see nitrous oxide trails than along the coast of, say, industrialized oil-drilling China or the United States (most of the scientists on this floating laboratory work for NASA).
+We aren’t here to contemplate the view of the water, but rather to consider the orange trails of nitrous oxide or NOx we see.
+The scientists are tracking the pathways of nitrous oxide and excess ozone across the globe.
+But, because of the clarity of the air here, it is easier to see nitrous oxide trails than along the coast of, say, industrialized oil-drilling China or the United States (most of the scientists on this floating laboratory work for NASA).

 Selling Air: Oxygen

-As we’ve seen, our blood carries oxygen, once called ‘fire air’, throughout our bodies and is a key ingredient in biological life, in photosynthesis and respiration, in carbohydrates, fats, fatty acids, amino acids, proteins–we know that oxygen is essential for life/breath, and also generating energy in cells, but oxygen deserves praise beyond that.
+As we’ve seen, our blood carries oxygen, once called fire air, throughout our bodies and is a crucial ingredient in biological life, in photosynthesis and respiration, in carbohydrates, fats, fatty acids, amino acids, and proteins.
+We know that oxygen is essential for life/breath, and also generating energy in cells, but oxygen deserves praise beyond that.

-We humans can’t survive without oxygen, and to that end, we spend money on treatments at ‘oxygen bars’, establishments around the world where we receive oxygen treatments in all different colors.
-You would think we would get more than enough oxygen in our daily lives, because we all breathe the same air—however, that’s precisely the problem!
-Industrialized and not-so-advanced cities are battling the same problems: Beijing, China, London, England, Ludhiana in India, Ahwaz in Iran, and Ulaanbaatar in Mongolia.
+We humans can’t survive without oxygen, and to that end, we spend money on treatments at oxygen bars, establishments around the world where we receive oxygen treatments in all different colors.
+You would think we would get more than enough oxygen in our daily lives because we all breathe the same air—however, that’s precisely the problem!
+Industrialized and not-so-advanced cities are battling the same issues: Beijing, China, London, England, Ludhiana in India, Ahwaz in Iran, and Ulaanbaatar in Mongolia.

 “Wow, that sounds as if he is taking advantage of the situation,” Galacti comments.
 “On the other hand, I’ve heard he wants to draw attention to what you humans are doing to the air.
 Can of air, anyone?
 You’ll need it to live in Beijing.
 We can make a deal…”

 How certain can we be that pollution was the cause of squeezing out the oxygen?
-In 1956 Britain passed the Clean Air Act that established ‘smokeless zones’.
+In 1956 Britain passed the Clean Air Act that established smokeless zones.
 Other legislation followed to prevent such a dire situation from occurring again.
-To be blunt…the smog was so bad that the environmental movement was born.
+The smog was so bad that the environmental movement was born.

 Sadly, London today is still smog-filled, and 4,000 people die yearly from harmful pollutants.

 “You’ll notice a thick nasty haze blocking the plains of Northern China (as well as London), so what the Chinese billionaire is doing to sound the alarm about the problem is a noble goal,” Galacti says.
 “But if you’re looking for clean air, let’s do some more searching and see if we find some.
 Where does all the pollution come from?”
-Is the ‘can’ half-empty or half-full?Where does all the air pollution come from?”
-Is the ‘can of oxygen’ half-empty or half-full?
+Is the can half-empty or half-full?Where does all the air pollution come from?
 Click To Tweet

-This blog post is an excerpt of chapter 2.1 from Audit of the Universe
+This blog post is an excerpt from chapter 2.1 from the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, State of the Earth’s Atmosphere – For Better or Worse?
+Please use the Social Network links just below to share this information from The Explanation, State of the Earth’s Atmosphere – For Better or Worse?